justinjaywang/recipes/_recipes/sesame-scented-thin-noodles.markdown

 Cook the noodles according to the package instructions and drain.

-Toss the noddles thoroughly with the warm oil to coat.
+Toss the noodles thoroughly with the warm oil to coat.
 Divide among 4 to 6 serving bowls and top with the fried shallots.